arduino/help-center-content/content/Education and Kits/EDU General/If-an-Arduino-Education-kit-component-is-missing-or-not-working.md

 * [Contact us](https://www.arduino.cc/en/contact-us/).

+    > [!NOTE]
     > Please provide a concise description of the problem and include this information (when applicable): Board name, Operating System, IDE or Cloud Agent version, and error output.